-(F0.7) Are there any parts of your supply chain not included in your disclosure?
+(F0.5) Are there any parts of your direct operations or supply chain that are not included in your disclosure?

-(F0.7a) Identify the parts of your supply chain not included in your disclosure.
+(F0.5a) Identify the parts of your direct operations or supply chain that are not included in your disclosure.

-Exclusion Description of exclusion Potential Please explain for forests- related risk Facility We purchased Frutarom in October 2018.
-Frutarom is an Potential Consistent with best practices and applicable reporting framework guidelines, where applicable, we generally include Israel-based company that, through its subsidiaries, for acquisitions' data in our reporting boundary for the first full year of operation following their acquisition.
-Due to finalization of the develops, produces and markets flavors and fine forests- acquisition of Frutarom late in 2018, as well as the size and complexity of its operations, we plan to begin reporting integrated ingredients used in manufacturing food, beverages, flavors related data in the 2021 reporting year.
+Value chain stage Exclusion Description of exclusion Potential for forests- related risk Please explain Direct operations ŕ We purchased Frutarom in October 2018.
+Frutarom is an Israel-based company that, through its subsidiaries, develops, produces and markets flavors and fine ingredients used in manufacturing food, beverages, flavors and fragrances, pharma/nutraceuticals, cosmetics and personal care products.
+Potential for forests- related risk, evaluated, but not disclosing to CDP Consistent with best practices and applicable reporting framework guidelines, where applicable, we generally include acquisitions' data in our reporting boundary for the first full year of operation following their acquisition.
+Due to finalization of the acquisition of Frutarom late in 2018, as well as the size and complexity of its operations, we plan to begin reporting integrated data in the 2021 reporting year.
 As such, the scope of this report excludes Frutarom unless stated otherwise.
-Frutarom results and fragrances, pharma/nutraceuticals, cosmetics and risk but may be included in financial and operational data in order to be consistent with our filings with the U.S. Securities and Exchange personal care products. not Commission. evaluated
+Frutarom results may be included in financial and operational data in order to be consistent with our filings with the U.S. Securities and Exchange Commission.
+Following the acquisition of Frutarom, IFF developed a new strategic framework to achieve our ambition of being a leader in taste, scent and nutrition, while differentiating ourselves from our competitors and accelerating profitable growth.
+Sustainability is a key enabler of this corporate strategy.
+In line with IFF's purpose of redefining how we live in and care for the resources of our world, our Vision 2021 Sustainability Strategy comprises four key pillars: 1) Environmental Footprint, 2) Sustainable Innovation 3) Responsible Sourcing, and 4) People & Communities.
+Vision 2021 is IFF's strategic framework to achieve our ambition as a market leader and to accelerate profitable growth.